There’s Room for You

 - Tolkien’s youngest son Christopher Tolkien went on to publish The Silmarillion

-Here is a three part docu-series on Amazon that delves more into Tolkien’s life and the worlds he created.
+Here is a three part docu-series on Amazon that delves more into the life and work of Tolkien and the worlds he created.
+Or you may prefer a more modern movie out based on Tolkien’s life, titled Tolkien.
+We really enjoyed it, though the war scenes were tortuous.

 Tolkien’s fictional worlds have many dark elements which were highly influenced by the wars of his time.
-However, his magical, mystical elven societies symbolize the eternal hope of beauty, wisdom and creativity, against all odds.
+However, his magical, mystical elven societies symbolize the eternal hope of beauty, wisdom and creativity, in even the darkest times, and against all odds.

 Adrian von Ziegler – Musician, Composer, Producer

-Swiss composer and musician, Adrian von Ziegler, produces incredible Celtic music.
+Swiss composer and musician, Adrian von Ziegler, produces incredible music, including some favorite Celtic soundtracks.
 Though shy, Adrian understands how to grow an audience on YouTube: publish lots of content over many years (since 2009)… for free!

 Most of Adrian’s music is Celtic, though he also produces other types of music as well as video game tracks and soundtrack music.
 The multitalented Adrian can play the piano, keyboard, bagpipes, guitar, bass, and percussion.